NotTotal/Total-Skyrim-Overhaul/README.md

 TSO features Equipment Durability.
 Items will degrade over time as you use them.
 This will be displayed with the name of the item being modified to show its degredation status.
 Items can be repaired by tempering

-## Religion

-TSO uses SNBCJ’s excellent Immersive Divine Blessings as a core religious system as a replacement for 3Tweak’s religious system.
-Reading the IDB mod page is a good idea in planning out the available buffs to your character.
-Consider your actions carefully as the gods shall judge you.

 ## Character Customization

 TSO has two MCMs related to character customization that are easy to miss.
 Racemenu animated overlays will allow you to determine when overlays appear during combat.
 Skyrim outfit system allows you to set visual only outfits for various situations and locations.
 It's effectively transmog in skyrim, finally.